Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 ### Parallel Versus Procedural
-There are two versions in this repository this (master) = Procedural
+There are two versions in this repository master = Procedural
   This conducts each backup 1 at a time.
 Advantage: Minimal fragmentation (if applicable).
 Cons: Slower (testing in progress).

-Parallel
+this branch = Parallel
   This conducts both backups at the same time.
 Advantage: Probably faster.
 Cons: Possible fragmentation of backup on drive.

 I will be testing both methods.
-If parallel is faster, I will use this as a primary, as fragmentation of backups is not a concern.
+If parallel is faster, I will use this as a primary, as fragmentation created at this scale (if applicable) with backups is not something I am concerned about.

 ### To Install (if needed)
 Simply place both scripts in the same directory.